What Is A Crumble? You know that deliciously crispy crunchy top on a Dutch Apple Pie or wonderful rustic cherry pie? Now you’re on the right track.

 What is in a Crumble?

 A crumble has the main ingredients of flour, butter and sugar.
 Some also include cinnamon, nutmeg, vanilla, lemon extract or zest and nuts.
 The ingredients are mixed together until it becomes small pieces.
 Usually with pieces about the size of a pea.
-You normally then place this topping on top of a fruity dessert and baked until it is slightly golden.
+This is typically then placed on top of a fruity dessert and baked until it is slightly golden.

 How to Serve

 Many of these fruit desserts are served while still warm with a scoop of vanilla ice cream to top them off, or a dollop of fresh whipped cream.
-They can also be served cold, it is entirely up to your preference.
+They can also be served cold, it is entirely up to you.

 What Kind of Fruit

 This topping can go on top of may different dishes.
-The most common form of crumble is on top of apples.
+The most common form of crumble gets put on apple dishes.
 However, it can also go on top of rhubarb, strawberries, raspberries, blueberries or peaches.
 Honestly, it is delicious no matter what kind of fruit you choose to use.

 History of Crumbles

-Crumbles are said to have ben invented during World War II, in Great Britten.
-During that time it became nearly impossible to obtain everything for pie crusts.
-Being able to top fruit with this butter, sugar and flower mixture allowed them to stretch topping ingredients farther and not require as many different ingredients as a pie would have required.
+Crumbles are said to have ben invented during World War II, in Great Britain.
+During that time it became nearly impossible to obtain all of the ingredients for pie crusts.
+Being able to top fruit with this butter, sugar and flower mixture allowed them to stretch topping ingredients farther and not require as many different ingredients for a pie.

 A crumble is usually made of flour, butter and sugar, with your choice of spice.
 It is placed on top of any kind of fruit and made into a delicious dessert.